was-coder/Coding-Challenges/README.md

 # Coding Challenges

-> These project contains some of my coding challenges that was solved using HackerRank and from Javascript Complete Course(Build real project) tutorial with some little changes to the outputs.
+> These project contains some of my coding challenges that was solved using HackerRank and from [Javascript Complete Course Build Real Projects tutorial part 1-Finale by Technify4Free](https://www.youtube.com/channel/UCa9EE2XrQxzVpD_t7pmp9mA/videos) with some little changes to the outputs.
 These comprises of easy and difficult challenges.

 # Challenges List and Solutions